Your guide fixer-upper mortgage loans

 4. FHA 203(k)

-Backed by the Federal Housing Administration, the FHA 203(k) is a renovation loan that allows you to purchase a home and make needed upgrades — all with one tidy mortgage payment.
-It features a 3.5% down payment and a low minimum credit score requirement of 580.
+Backed by the Federal Housing Administration (FHA), the FHA 203(k) loan lets you buy a fixer-upper home and finance renovations with a single mortgage.
+It requires just 3.5% down and a credit score of 580.

 5. VA renovation loan